 with the tool Google Drive File Stream, or Drive for computers, you have the ability to access all the files you have from google drive in the cloud directly from your PC or Laptop, wherever you are.
 Thus, it is possible to have all the files and folders stored in a single place, in addition to keeping them safe and freeing up space on the HDD.
-At the same time, to work together with all users, it's important to keep in mind that since Drive files are stored in the cloud, any changes you and your collaborators make will be automatically updated everywhere.
+At the same time, to work together with everyone, it's important to keep in mind that because Drive files are stored in the cloud, any changes you and your collaborators make will be automatically updated everywhere.

 Which one should I use in my company Google File stream or Google Drive?

 The reality is that both tools are complementary and key to use in companies.
 If we talk about google drive we refer to streaming storage, without downloading documents and folders to your computer.

 So Drive integrates with all your files—documents, spreadsheets, or presentations—so your team can create, share, and collaborate efficiently in real time—no need to migrate from current tools.
 In the case of Google Drive File Stream there is no longer any need to download the files to the computer in order to work with them.
 In other words, if a user wants to work with Google Docs or Sheets, for example, they will not have to download the file to the computer, edit it and then upload it back to the cloud, since with File Stream it can be opened in the cloud and edited directly there.